Barnsley Early Start and Family Services

 Recruiting

-After choosing the ages of children you will cater for and the number of places you wish to provide, you can then decide on your staffing structure.
+Decide the ages of children you will cater for and the number of places you wish to provide.
+You can then decide on your staffing structure.
 We'd suggest following the guidance in the Department for Education keeping children safe in education document.
 Also recommend that there is a recruitment panel including at least one person who has attended Safer Recruitment training.
 This training can be accessed through various providers including the NSPCC.
 We can provide you with support for your recruitment panel.

 Statutory requirements